MicrosoftDocs/quantum-docs-pr/articles/resources/relnotes.md

 This release contains the following:

-- Updates to Visual Studio Code & Visual Studio extensions to deploy language server as a self-contained executable, eliminating the .NET Core SDK version dependency
+- Updates to Visual Studio Code & Visual Studio extensions to deploy language server as a self-contained executable file, eliminating the .NET Core SDK version dependency
 - Migration to .NET Core 3.0
 - Breaking change to Microsoft.Quantum.Simulation.Core.IOperationFactory with introduction of new `Fail` method.
 It affects only custom simulators that do not extend SimulatorBase.
 For more details, [view the pull request on GitHub](https://github.com/microsoft/qsharp-runtime/pull/59).
 - New support for Deprecated attributes